jagramont/jagramont_python/README.md

 In summary, this versatile script allows you to explore, analyze, and visualize biofilm production data, making it a valuable tool for experimental data analysis.

-After the statistical analysis it is possible to generate heatmaps for the comparation matrixes of the post hoc analysis to help you visualize the statistically significant differences among the treatments.
+After the statistical analysis, it is possible to generate heatmaps for the comparison matrixes of the post hoc analysis to help you visualize the statistically significant differences among the treatments.

 The script will generate a box plot showing the mean and SD for each treatment per day.